-For the first time in 226, woman to lead the NYSE
+For the first time in 226 years, woman to lead the NYSE

 Stacey Cunningham, who started her career as a floor clerk on the NYSE trading floor, will become the 67th president of the Big Board.

+That means that two of the world’s most well-known exchanges will be led by women.
+Adena Friedman became CEO of Nasdaq in early 2017

-Cunningham, who is the chief operating officer for the NYSE Group, becomes president Friday.
+Cunningham, who is the chief operating officer for the NYSE Group, becomes president Friday, according to International Exchange, they NYSE’s parent company.

 Most Read Business Stories